fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 </figure>

 The eagle-eyed will have noticed that the above snippet once again excludes the HTML `width` and `height` attributes.
 That’s because when we began working responsively many of us stopped adding those size attributes, feeling that for flexible images the practice was redundant.
-The image’s dimensions were now a moving target and the space needing reserved for the image by the browser was now variable rather than fixed.
-And true enough, browsers were not capable of reserving space for a moving target, so including the attributes served no real purpose.
+The image’s dimensions were now a moving target so the space needing reserved by the browser while the image loaded was variable rather than fixed.
+And we were right: for a long time, browsers were not capable of reserving space for a moving target, so including the size attributes served no real purpose.

 Regardless, some content management systems (most notably Wordpress) continued to output images with HTML `width` and `height` attributes as standard.
-This introduced a small challenge.
+This introduced a challenge.
 Without the attributes we could rely on the browser to take our simple `max-width:100%` declaration and also implicitly apply `height:auto` thereby always preserving the image‘s aspect ratio when scaling it down.
 To achieve the same goal when the HTML `height` attribute is present, we needed the following revised CSS:

 <figure>